facelessuser/pyluxa4/docs/src/markdown/cli.md

 ## Get

 The `get` command allows you to retrieve information.
-Currently you can only retrieve loaded schedules via:
+Currently you can only retrieve the loaded `schedule` (scheduled non-timer events) or scheduled `timers`:

 ```
 $ pyluxa4 get schedule